Premiership of Tony Blair: Domestic politics

 Significant change took place to legislation relating to rights of lesbian, gay, bisexual and transgender people during Blair's period in office.
 During his first term, the age of consent for homosexuals was equalised at sixteen years of age (see Sexual Offences (Amendment) Act 2000) and the ban on homosexuals in the armed forces was lifted.
 Subsequently, in 2005, a Civil Partnership Act came into effect, allowing gay couples to form legally recognised partnerships with the same rights as a traditional heterosexual marriage.
 At the end of September 2006, more than 30,000 Britons had entered into Civil Partnerships as a result of this law.
 Adoption by same-sex couples was legalised, and discrimination in the workplace (Employment Equality (Sexual Orientation) Regulations 2003), and in relation to the provision of goods and services (Equality Act (Sexual Orientation) Regulations) were both made illegal.
 Transgender people were given the right to change their birth certificate to reflect their new gender as a result of the Gender Recognition Act 2004.

-Tony Blair's touch was less sure with regard to the Millennium Dome project.
+Blair's touch was less sure with regard to the Millennium Dome project.
 The incoming government greatly expanded the size of the project and consequently increased expectations of what would be delivered.
 Just before its opening, Blair claimed the Dome would be "a triumph of confidence over cynicism, boldness over blandness, excellence over mediocrity".
 In the words of BBC correspondent Robert Orchard, "the Dome was to be highlighted as a glittering New Labour achievement in the next election manifesto".

+In December 1998 Blair was alerted by special adviser Geoff Mulgan that the Horizon I.T. system, at that time in the process of being installed by the Post Office to replace the old Capture system, was "potentially unreliable" and "increasingly flawed".
+The Horizon system would later be at the centre of the British Post Office scandal, in which hundreds of postmasters were wrongly convicted of theft and fraud based on faulty accounting data from Horizon.
+Blair apparently raised concerns over Mulgan's claims, but was assured by his trade and industry secretary, Peter Mandelson, that the system was proven to be "viable [and] robust" and allowed the rollout of the system to go ahead.